egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 #### Note on `JUSTIFY` and `CITATION`

 - Auxiliary tags (`JUSTIFY` and `CITATION`) are added to supplement the engagement moves.
 When these two are the only moves in a sentence, the sentence also get `MONOGLOSS` tag.
 The reason is that neither `JUSTIFY` and `CITATION` are not heteroglossic moves.
+[See more](6_Part5_summary.md#monogloss-should-be-used-when-justify-and-citation-is-the-only-other-moves)

 {: .note}